rif/html5video/status.md

     | m3u8-segmenter -i - -d 3 -p video/raychel -m video/raychel.m3u8 -n 2 -u http://192.168.0.117/
 ```

-Works rather well on ios but works randomly on andorid devices.
+Works rather well on ios and desktop webkit but works randomly on andorid devices.

 Could not get it to work on desktop browsers (have not tried on mac).